01 of 15

 09 of 15

-The smallmouth bass is usually brown with dark brown vertical bands and red eyes.
-Males tend to range around 2 pounds, while females range from 3 to 7 pounds.
-You'll find them in clear, cooler waters.
-In Lake Norman, there's a minimum size limit of 14 inches (you may have one or two that are less than 14 inches, but no more), and a daily limit of 5.Continue to 10 of 15 below.
+A relative of the sunfish, smallmouth bass are brown in color with dark vertical stripes and red eyes.
+Male fish weigh around 2 pounds and female fish range from 3 to 7 pounds.
+Look for them in clear, cool waters.
+And if you're fishing Lake Norman, don't keep smallmouth bass under 14 inches, with a daily limit of 5.Continue to 10 of 15 below.

 10 of 15

-The spotted bass is a slender, olive-colored fish with black splotches along its middle.
-It has an adult size of about 13 to 17 inches.
+This slender, olive-colored fish with a black spotted line along its middle reaches an adult size of 13 to 17 inches.
 The current record for a spotted bass in Lake Norman is 6 pounds, 11 ounces.
-You can usually find them around underwater vegetation.
-They also tend to prefer warm, cloudy waters.
-In Lake Norman, there's a minimum size limit of 14 inches (you may have one or two that are less than 14 inches, but no more), and a daily limit of 5.Continue to 11 of 15 below.
+Find them around underwater vegetation in warm, cloudy waters.
+In Lake Norman, the minimum size limit for spotted bass is 4 inches, with a daily limit of 5.Continue to 11 of 15 below.

 11 of 15